-With the employment of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
+With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are obligated to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
 Smart homeowners can get off the hook ahead of time.
-The law stipulates that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.
-So, wise home owners can get off the hook a little early.
+The law stipulates that, upon request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link:

 Would you like to save money by not having to pay for Private Mortgage Insurance?
 We can help.
 Simply fill out the form below as completely as possible and we'll send you information on how to save PMI expenses, with no obligation to you.
 We guarantee your privacy.